Kidnapping of Melissa Brannen

-The disappearance of Melissa Brannen occurred on December 3, 1989, at the Woodside Apartments in Lorton, Virginia.
+The kidnapping of Melissa Brannen occurred on December 3, 1989, at the Woodside Apartments in Lorton, Virginia, United States.
 The five-year-old daughter of Michael and Tammy Brannen, she was raised by her single mother who lived in the complex.
 She disappeared while attending a party held at the complex for its residents.
 Caleb Daniel Hughes, a handyman for the complex, was convicted of abduction with the intent to defile and sentenced to 50 years in prison.
 Her body has never been found, she has never been proven to be dead, and murder charges have never been filed.
 The case is considered an unsolved homicide by local police.

 Disappearance

 On December 3, 1989, a Christmas party, with approximately 100 guests, was taking place at the apartment complex where Tammy Brannen lived with her daughter Melissa.
 As they were leaving the party, Melissa headed back in to get some potato chips and never came back.
 When she was not found, foul play was suspected.
 A search began almost immediately, with over 300 volunteers participating.